 The large population of buyers exerts a weak force on Walmart and the retail industry.
 Individual buyers have a negligible impact on the company’s global revenues.
 The weak force of buyer diversity and the weak force of small individual purchases further weaken the bargaining power of customers.
 Higher buyer diversity makes it more difficult for customers to collectively impose pressure on the company.
 In effect, the bargaining power of buyers is weak in influencing Walmart and other firms in the industry.

 Bargaining Power of Suppliers (Weak Force)

 The bargaining power of suppliers has weak intensity in the retail industry environment.
-There are many suppliers in the industry.
+This Five Forces analysis considers that there are many suppliers in the industry.
 Large firms like Walmart can easily affect these suppliers.
 Based on this condition, Walmart experiences the weak force of the bargaining power of suppliers, based on the following external factors: